FireWire: Patent considerations

-A person or company may review the actual 1394 Patent Portfolio License upon request to MPEG LA.
-MPEG LA does not provide assurance of protection to licensees beyond its own patents.
+A person or company was able to review the actual 1394 Patent Portfolio License upon request to the licensing administrator.
+The licensing administrator did not provide assurance of protection to licensees beyond its own patents.
 At least one formerly licensed patent is known to have been removed from the pool, and other hardware patents exist that reference IEEE 1394.

 The 1394 High Performance Serial Bus Trade Association (the 1394 TA) was formed to aid the marketing of IEEE 1394.
 Its bylaws prohibit dealing with intellectual property issues.
 The 1394 Trade Association operates on an individual no cost membership basis to further enhancements to 1394 standards.
 The Trade Association also is the library source for all 1394 documentation and standards available.

 Technical specifications

 FireWire can connect up to 63 peripherals in a tree or daisy-chain topology (as opposed to parallel SCSI's bus topology).
-It allows peer-to-peer device communication — such as communication between a scanner and a printer — to take place without using system memory or the CPU.
+It allows peer-to-peer device communication – such as communication between a scanner and a printer – to take place without using system memory or the CPU.
 FireWire also supports multiple host controllers per bus.
 It is designed to support plug and play and hot swapping.
 The copper cable it uses in its most common implementation can be up to 4.5 m long and is more flexible than most parallel SCSI cables.
 In its six-conductor or nine-conductor variations, it can supply up to 45 watts of power per port at up to 30 volts, allowing moderate-consumption devices to operate without a separate power supply.

 FireWire devices implement the ISO/IEC 13213 configuration ROM model for device configuration and identification, to provide plug-and-play capability.
 All FireWire devices are identified by an IEEE EUI-64 unique identifier in addition to well-known codes indicating the type of device and the protocols it supports.

 FireWire devices are organized at the bus in a tree topology.
 Each device has a unique self-ID.
 One of the nodes is elected root node and always has the highest ID.
 The self-IDs are assigned during the self-ID process, which happens after each bus reset.
 The order in which the self-IDs are assigned is equivalent to traversing the tree depth-first, post-order.

 FireWire is capable of safely operating critical systems due to the way multiple devices interact with the bus and how the bus allocates bandwidth to the devices.
 FireWire is capable of both asynchronous and isochronous transfer methods at once.
 Isochronous data transfers are transfers for devices that require continuous, guaranteed bandwidth.
 To support both methods, FireWire dedicates a certain percentage to isochronous data and the rest to asynchronous data.
 In IEEE 1394, 80% of the bus is reserved for isochronous cycles, leaving asynchronous data with a minimum of 20% of the bus.